defenseunicorns/compliance-reporter/CONTRIBUTING.md

 Please follow the coding conventions and style used in the project.
 Use ESLint and Prettier for linting and formatting:

-- Check formatting: `npm run lint`
+- Check formatting: `npm run format:check`
-- Fix formatting: `npm run format`
+- Fix formatting: `npm run format:fix`
 - If regex is used, provide a link to regex101.com with an explanation of the regex pattern.

 ## Running Tests